Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/README.md

 Instead of building a complete system upfront, the project was developed step-by-step:

-starting with manual AD setup
+- starting with manual AD setup
-moving into PowerShell automation extending identities into the cloud then adding access control and security
+- moving into PowerShell automation
+- extending identities into the cloud
+- then adding access control and security

 Each phase reflects a limitation that had to be identified and solved before moving forward.

 ## Engineering Approach & Evolution

 This system was not designed fully in advance.
-It evolved through iterative improvements across both on-prem and cloud environments.
+It evolved through iterative improvements across both on-prem and cloud environments, with each stage building on the last.

 ## On-Prem Foundation

+The project began with building a structured Active Directory environment:

-- Built structured OU hierarchy
+- Created OU hierarchy for departments
 - Implemented RBAC using AGDLP
 - Assigned access through groups instead of direct permissions

-Initial scripts worked but were repetitive, hardcoded, and not reusable.
+At this stage, initial scripts worked but were repetitive, hardcoded, and not reusable.

 ## Lifecycle Automation (JML)

-The next step was handling real identity changes:
+To move beyond static setup, the next step was handling real identity changes:

 Joiner → creating new users
 Mover → updating roles and departments